About

-Our Neighborhood
+Our Neighborhood and Team

-Dry Fly Media is located in Bozeman, Montana, just east of the confluence where the Gallatin, Jefferson and Madison unite to form the Missouri, just west of the longest free flowing river in the country – the Yellowstone and just north of legendary Yellowstone Park.
+Dry Fly Media headquarters is located in Bozeman, Montana, just east of the confluence where the Gallatin, Jefferson and Madison unite to form the Missouri, just west of the longest free flowing river in the country – the Yellowstone and just north of legendary Yellowstone Park.

 For folks who love moving water and great rivers there are few places on the face of the earth that offer so many great waters within a few hours of one another.
 Those great waters still run through some wild country – there are grizzly bears wandering through the neighborhoods now and then, and there are only fifty or so miles of wild country between here and Yellowstone (including the Gallatin Range Bear Management Area).

-Bozeman is a somewhat unique community, still a small town though suffering some growing pains; attractive not only to native Montanans, but outdoor enthusiasts of every stripe, and even a few trust fund types.
+Bozeman is a somewhat unique community, still a small town though suffering some growing pains; attractive not only to native Montanans, but outdoor enthusiasts of every stripe and even a few trust fund types.
 We don’t blink at drift boats in every third driveway or guys and gals in camo at the grocery store or in our favorite breakfast spots downtown, though we might poke fun at a Hummer or Audi.
-People still walk everywhere in our town, and still ride mountain bikes to the grocery, to work, and to dinner.
+People still walk everywhere in our town, and still ride mountain bikes to the grocery, to work and to dinner.

 We have freestone streams running through town and within minutes of almost any location in the valley, with great rivers literally minutes away.
 Ready access to public land and wilderness areas in sight of “downtown” shape the mindset of most who live, work and play here.